YiXXin/XCon/README.md

 # XCon: Learning with Experts for Fine-grained Category Discovery
-This repo contains the implementation of our paper: "XCon: Learning with Experts for Fine-grained Category Discovery". [arXiv](https://arxiv.org/abs/2208.01898)
+This repo contains the implementation of our paper: "XCon: Learning with Experts for Fine-grained Category Discovery". ([arXiv](https://arxiv.org/abs/2208.01898))
-## Abstracts
+## Abstract
 We address the problem of generalized category discovery (GCD) in this paper, i.e. clustering the unlabeled images leveraging the information from a set of seen classes, where the unlabeled images could contain both seen classes and